 James has been a Director of HSAT since 2015.
 He is passionate about education and is also a Governor at Northumbria University and a Governor at East Durham College.

 Term of office: 8 December 2016 - 7 December 2020

 Sue retired from the post of CEO of The Education Village, Darlington in 2015.
 This multi-academy trust comprised an all age general Special School, Primary SEMH Free School, two mainstream Primary Schools and a mainstream secondary school.
 Following thirty six years of working in schools, Sue had extensive experience across all phases and specialist as well as mainstream provision.
 She is committed to providing a level of challenge and support to Horizons Specialist Academy Trust’s academies which will drive forward the high levels of provision within the Trust that the Board seek.

 Sue has continued her involvement in the development of school leaders by acting as a training deliverer for Ambition Leadership (a charitable trust which aims to address the inequalities of opportunity that exist in the UK for children born into poverty).

-Sue is the Chair of the Trust Board’s Standards, is the Link Director for Westlands Academy and is also the Director representative on the Trust’s Joint Consultative Group.
+Sue is the Chair of the Trust Board’s Standards Committee and is also the Director representative on the Trust’s Joint Consultative Group.